runwaylab/issue-db/README.md

 ![example1](./docs/assets/example1.png)

+And here is a link to the actual issue in GitHub: [issue link](https://github.com/runwaylab/issue-db/issues/19)

 Now the best part about this, is that we can still use the `db.read()` method flawlessly and get the data back in a machine readable format, and we can even get back the markdown text as well!
 Here is an example of how you can do that:

 ```ruby